svebrant/product-api-assignment/README.md

 * Docker - used to run the services in containers
 * Make - used to use the Makefile to build and run the project easily

-On OSX install by (assuming you have homebrew installed)

 # Starting the project using docker-compose and Makefile

 Basic requirement for running the project is to have docker and make installed.